About / Contact

 In 2012 we finally moved out of our hole-in-the-wall office space attached to the side of a radiator shop in favor of two attached office units, each bigger than our old office.
 By the end of the year, we'd added a third.
 During that time we focused on partnerships with folks like Attract Mode (leading to our joint art show at PAX Prime), Leigh Davis, Kari Fry, SEIBEI, Zac Gorman, and Klei Entertainment.

 We also handled fulfillment for several successful Kickstarters for our friends, such as 2-Player Productions' Minecraft: the Story of Mojang, the Double Fine Adventure, and our own Retrowear Kickstarter.
 We brought four new full-time employees into the fold over the course of the year, bringing our army up to eight.

 In 2014 we continued to expand our list of indie game friends, including Papers, Please, Octodad, and Shovel Knight!
-We also launched and successfully funded our You Are Now EarthBound Kickstarter project to the tune of $300k, which gave us several major projects to work on over the next couple of years.
+We also launched and successfully funded our You Are Now EarthBound Kickstarter project, which gave us several major projects to work on over the next couple of years.